 - 1. Students should be on time getting to study hall.
 No passes will be signed until they are called for. - 2.
-The student will be required to sign out and in on a class record sheet when leaving class for the rest room or library. - 3.
+The student will be required to sign out and in on a class record sheet when leaving class. - 3.
 People going to the library should go for research or periodical reading only.
 There is to be no visitation in the library.
 Students sent back to study hall will lose library privileges for one week; a second offense will result in permanent loss of library privileges. - 4.
 Students should bring homework and books; no one will be allowed to sleep and/or sit idle.